-You can manage device tags from the My Company > Users and Mobile management > Devices pages where they are available as columns and filters.
-Select the devices or users for the tags you wish to manage and use the Add and Remove tags wizards from the Actions pane.
+You can manage device tags from the Management > Devices page where they are available as columns and filters.
+Use the view selection box to choose the devices whose tags you wish to modify and then click Actions > Add tags / Remove tags depending on what you want to do.

 You can select previously used tags from a list, or if you need to add a new tag, just type it in and click Add or press Enter.
 To remove a tag you just need to click on the ‘X’.

 It is also possible to manage tags from the Device page.
 You can edit device tags directly in the Tags field.
-Tags inherited from the user item are shown as grayed out and can only be modified from the user item.
+Tags inherited from user item are shown as grayed out and can only be modified from the User item.

 Please send comments to firstname.lastname@example.org.